Including an Employee in Payroll

 • To create an employee record, click New.

-• To include an existing employee in payroll, beside the employee name, click Edit.
+• To add an existing employee to payroll, click Edit next to the employee name.

-2. On the Address subtab, enter an address for the employee.
-The home address you enter is used to calculate state and local taxes.
+2. On the Address subtab, enter the employee's address.
+The home address is used to calculate state and local taxes.
 For more information, see Entering an Address for an Employee.

 Note:

-The home address can be used in conjunction with a workplace address.
+You can use the home address along with a workplace address.

 3. On the Human Resources subtab, enter values in the Social Security Number, Birth Date, and the Hire Date fields.

 • Check the Include in Payroll box.
-If this box is not checked, the employee cannot be paid with SuitePeople U.S. Payroll.
+If you don't check this box, the employee cannot be paid with SuitePeople U.S. Payroll.

 If you use NetSuite OneWorld, you must select a Subsidiary for the employee that matches the Subsidiary defined at Setup > Payroll > Set Up Payroll.
 Otherwise, this box is unavailable.
 After you select a subsidiary, save the employee record.
 Then, reopen the record in edit mode to check the Include in Payroll box.